siran/writing/books/The Emergence of Self/The Emergence of Self - 003 The Imprint.md

 whole.
 They are internally carried organizations that, when present, help the loop interpret, compress, and steer its experience.

+Time enters in exactly this way.
+The loop does not first encounter a ready-made flowing time and then merely read it off.
+In the broader physical account, time is the ordering of persistent change.
+For the self, time is the internally carried way that ordered change is interpreted, compressed, and used.
+A loop with richer temporal imprints can shorten long causal chains into expectations, habits, plans, debts, promises, deadlines, and histories.
+In that sense, lived time is not something added to the loop from outside.
+It is one of the forms in which the loop organizes its own persistence.

 This also means that imprints need not be present all at once or in finished form.
 A loop builds them as needed.
 It stabilizes distinctions when those distinctions become useful for steering.
 What later appears as an articulated